How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 For developmental editing, common deliverables may include an editorial report, margin comments in the manuscript, or a combination of both.

 An editorial report is usually where the editor steps back and looks at the bigger issues.
 This might include structure, argument, pacing, character development, reader engagement, market positioning, or whatever is relevant to your book.
-The aim is not simply to say whether the book is “good” or “bad,” but to explain what is working, what is not, and why.
+The point is not to be told whether the book is “good” or “bad.”
+The point is to understand what is working, what is not, and why.

 Margin comments can be useful because they show you where specific issues appear in the manuscript.
 A report might tell you that a chapter loses focus.
 Margin comments can point to the exact places where the reader may become confused or the argument starts to drift.